nextflow-io/nf-sqldb/README.md

    - `fromQuery`: Queries data from a database and returns a channel that emits the results.
    - `sqlInsert`: Takes data from a channel and inserts it into a database.

-2. **Execution Functions** (`execute` and `executeUpdate`): These are designed for direct SQL statement execution that doesn't require channel integration.
+2. **Execution Functions** (`sqlExecute` and `executeUpdate`): These are designed for direct SQL statement execution that doesn't require channel integration.
-   - `execute`: Executes a SQL statement without returning any data.
+   - `sqlExecute`: Executes a SQL statement without returning any data.
    - `executeUpdate`: Executes a SQL statement and returns the count of affected rows.

 Use **Dataflow Operators** when you need to: